sgchun/nps/README.md

      ...
      ```

    - The *PREFORMATTED* format is the native format for NPS.
 We provide summary statistics of [our test cases](https://github.com/sgchun/nps#test-cases) in this format so that NPS can run on them directly without conversion.
-This is a tab-delimited text file format, and rows must be sorted by chromosome numbers and positions of SNPs.
+This is a *tab-delimited* text file format, and rows must be sorted by chromosome numbers and positions of SNPs.
 The following seven columns are required:
      - **chr**: chromosome name starting with "chr."
-NPS expects only chromosomes chr1-chr22.
+NPS expects only chromosomes 1-22. *Chromosomes should be designated by "chr1", ..., "chr22".*
      - **pos**: base position of SNP.
      - **ref** and **alt**: reference and alternative alleles of SNP, respectively.
      - **reffreq**: allele frequency of reference allele in the discovery GWAS cohort.